-Some ideas are to focus on vegan and veganic but at this stage veganic cultivation is not practised here.
-Organic cultivation and permaculture should be a given, the use of pesticides/insecticides/fertilisers that pollute the environment wage war not only against our human bodies, but it does, more so, against the wildlife that is trying to survive on the land we share (which was their land to begin with – colonisation around here started with Dodos and Solitaires going extinct).
+Organic cultivation and permaculture should be a given, the use of pesticides/ insecticides/ fertilisers that pollute the environment wage war not only against our human bodies, but it does, more so, against the wildlife that is trying to survive on the land we share (which was their land to begin with – colonisation around here started with Dodos and Solitaires going extinct).
 It seems institutions in Mauritius try blame wildlife issues solely on the monkeys (to profit off them in the name of pseudo-science and capitalism).
-It’s shocking that my island imports live cattle and milk (both industries entail considerable mistreatment and are cruel in and of themselves) when there are coconut trees all over the island and seemingly no effort to make milk, oil or sugar from these plants that fare well in droughts and floods alike, all year.
+It’s shocking that Mauritius imports live cattle and milk (both industries entail considerable mistreatment and are cruel in and of themselves) when there are coconut trees all over the island and seemingly no effort to make milk, oil or sugar from these plants that fare well in droughts and floods alike, all year.
 Coconut can also be saponified and local cruelty-free detergents could easily be made.
 We could at least import from the region rather than, as it is commonly done, import cruel detergents from UK, Europe or Australia.

 This blog aims to deconstruct discourse/s that opress one and all, and to share – all in favour of building another world within this one, by starting in our lives and backyards, to put respect at the centre of our actions and words.

 I hoped for collective organising that can operate using only social resources, community exchange and organising.
 I’ve seen that work before in doing activism on my own, broke; or in a group where we didn’t have any funds whatsoever.
 In 2008, I found personal donations from local non-vegans for pamphlets.
 Later I had documentaries and there were vegans but no one cared to borrow it, although I was in contact with one who had his own venue with chairs.
 Yet he called me Don Quixote publicly and said/did worse things because I am very disabled and not out on the streets.